 |Provenance:||Coll.
 Au Marche N'Golonina, Bamako, Mali 2007.
 Andrew Turley, SuagaCollection, 2007|

-These two have almost certainly been carved by the same hand.
-An unusual feature is the style of coiffure which appears to be an evolution of a more traditional style.
-The buns run into braids framing the face.
+Both the male and the female have almost certainly been carved by the same hand.
+An unusual feature is the style of coiffure which appears to be an evolution of a more traditional style and the eye slits carved beneath the painted, downcast eyes.

 Photographs and an extract from the supplement: The Mask is Still Dancing in Ladislas Segy's "Masks of Black Africa" shows two masks that are remarkably similar in style, and were being danced in December 1974.